ecohealthalliance/slurm-eh-server/README.md

 ## Hard Disks

 There are approximately 7 terabytes of space on the shared hard disk.
-Whether you log on to `prospero` or `aegypti`, you'll find your files are the same.
+Whether you log on to `prospero` , `aegypti`or `sycorax`, you'll find your files are the same.
 The two computers share a common hard drive for user files, so you can easily switch computers without moving your work.
 Note that, since RStudio saves information about your session on the hard disk, you will likely experience some issues if you try to use RStudio for the same project on both machines at once.

+If you have very large files/data its advisable to have them in `work/` directory to avoiding taking up space in your `home/` directory.
+The data can be accessed in either of the machine logged in.

 Because the disk is network-attached, it can be slightly slower than direct hard disk access.
 If you are running a process where hard disk